 To produce activated carbon, the material is first pyrolyzed.
 It’s then oxidized using extremely hot oxygen or steam.
 There are forms which are chemically produced as well.

 While it can be used as a form of biochar, the difficulty is determining which process it’s made with.
-The chemically-treated forms are not useful as a garden amendment.
+The chemically-treated forms are not useful as a garden amendment and are better suited for use as renewable energy.
 But the pyrolyzed and oxidized forms tend to be pricey.